rubiojr/pkg-wizard/docs/build-bot.md

 3. Change user ID to buildbot and change to the /home/buildbot directory

-   `$ su buildbot && cd`
+   `$ su buildbot`

+   `$ cd /home/buildbot`

 4. Start the build-bot

-   `$ pkgwiz build-bot --mock-profile frameos-6`
+   `$ pkgwiz build-bot -m epel-5-x86_64 --daemonize --log-format web`

-This will start a build-bot listening in port 4567/tcp, using the mock profile from /etc/mock/frameos-6.cfg.
+   This will start a build-bot listening in port 4567/tcp, using the mock profile from /etc/mock/epel-5-x86_64.cfg.
 From now on, the build-bot is ready to accept packages.
+Make sure the build-bot server firewall permits incoming traffic to port 4567/tcp.
+   The build-bot server logs to build-bot.log file in the current working directory.

+5. OPTIONAL (RHEL/Fedora only): enable pkgwiz-buildbot system service

+   If you want to start the build-bot automatically every time the system boots, run the following command:

+   `$ chkconfig pkgwiz-buildbot on`

 Have a look at [pkgwiz](pkgwiz.html) [remote-build](remote-build.html) to learn how to send packages to the build-bot.